fbpx

 More Space

-Semi-detached houses also offer more living space compared to other types of housing such as flats or condominiums.
-They typically have multiple bedrooms, bathrooms, and living areas, and are ideal for large families or those who require more space due to their unique lifestyle (e.g. work-from-home business owners).
+Semi-detached houses also offer more living space compared to other types of housing, such as flats or condominiums.
+One of the biggest benefits of landed properties like semi-detached houses is that they typically have multiple bedrooms, bathrooms, and living areas and are ideal for large families or those who require more space due to their unique lifestyle (e.g. work-from-home business owners).

 Financial Value

-Well built up semi-detached houses with large floor areas are better value for money when it comes to space; the price per square foot of built area is often lower for a well-built semi-detached as compared to a condominium in the same location.
+Well built up semi-detached houses with large floor areas are better value for money when it comes to space.
+This is because the price per square foot of built area is often lower for a well-built semi-detached as compared to a condominium in the same location.
+This difference in price per square foot contributes significantly to the overall financial value of semi-detached houses.

 Investment Potential

-In terms of investment potential, semi-detached houses tend to appreciate in value over time and are therefore good investment options for those looking to invest in landed properties.
+In terms of investment potential, semi-detached houses tend to appreciate in value over time and are, therefore, good investment options for those looking to invest in landed properties.
+This appreciation for semi-detached houses is driven by several factors.

 Cons